karendeng00/Suicide-Data-Analysis/README.md

 Data includes suicides worldwide between 1985 and 2016.

-Model relationships to observe if location, year, sex, and economic situation contribute to suicide rates to understand predictors of suicide and indicate where preventative measures can aid in mental health awareness and education as well as constructive prevention.
+Model relationships to observe if location, year, sex, and economic situation contribute to suicide rates to understand predictors of suicide and indicate where preventative measures can aid in mental health awareness and education.